moxystudio/react-native-with-moxy/docusaurus/docs/welcome/instructions/app-icon.md

 > ℹ️ The following instructions won't cover how to generate [adaptive icons](https://developer.android.com/guide/practices/ui_guidelines/icon_design_adaptive), which are icons that can display a variety of shapes across different device models.
 > However it isn't much different, actually.
 To generate those, you should use the **Launcher Icons (Adaptive and Legacy)** option for the **Icon Type**.

-> ❗️Android 8.0 Oreo introduced the adaptive icons and apps running on it or later versions should support them.

 ##### Square icons: